Are you using negative keywords?

 Types of Negative Keywords

-Keywords come in a few sizes: broad, exact, or phrase match.
+Keywords come in a few different sizes: broad, exact, or phrase match.

-The same goes for negative keywords.
-But Google warns that are a few key differences, the biggest being that negative keywords don’t automatically include variations.
+The same goes for each Google negative keyword.
+But the Big G warns that are a few key differences, the biggest being that negative keywords don’t automatically include variations.

 Negative Broad Match